isaqb-org/glossary/manuscript/1-terms-A-L.md

   Encapsulation is a mechanism for ->information hiding.

+{#term-entity}
 ##### Entity

 Entity is a building block of [Domain-Driven Design](#term-DDD).
 An entity is a core object of a business domain with unchangeable identity and a clearly defined lifecycle.
-Entities map their state to value objects and are almost always persistent.
+Entities map their state to [value objects](#term-valueobject) and are almost always persistent.

 ##### Facade